When it comes to choosing a broadband package, there is a whole range of criteria to consider, including speed, cost and contract length.

 Got a business?
 Find a broadband deal that'll help you grow at our business broadband comparison page.

-You can use the uSwitch broadband postcode checker to see which packages are available.
+You can use the Uswitch broadband postcode checker to see the 'best broadband in my area'.

 With all this talk of megabits and download times, it's sometimes easy to think that speed is the be-all and end-all in a broadband package.
 That's true to a certain extent, but it's also worth remembering that connection speeds of over 10Mbps are easily sufficient for most small households to carry out basic online activities without problems.